parthanium/YoPy/README.md

 YoPy
 ====

-A simple Yo!
-API for python.
+Python wrapper for the Yo!
+API

 As of now, you can:
 <ol>